-Blink XT2 records in 1080p HD video, and has night vision capabilities, motion sensing, and live streaming through the Blink app.
+Blink Outdoor records in 1080p HD video, and has night vision capabilities, motion sensing, and live streaming through the Blink app.
 It does require a wifi connection to work, but when connected, Blink will send alerts if your camera picks up motion.

 This kit includes the Blink Sync Module.
 The Sync Module coordinates your Blink devices with your Blink mobile application.

 Without a subscription, you can receive motion activated alerts and live view streaming up to 5 minutes.
 The Blink Basic Plan is $3 per month or $30 per year and gives you 90 minutes of live view streaming, and video and photo recording and sharing for one device.
 The Blink Plus Plan for $10 per month or $100 per year gives you everything in the Basic plan but for unlimited devices and gives you extended warranty coverage.